Reviews written by registered user

 and portrayed in this episode.
 And her treatment of Logan is also in

 keeping with her personality.
 I found no difficulty in accepting her

 choices in this show regarding Logan, her future as a Yale graduate and

 As for Luke and Lorelai, their impending relationship, post marriage with Christopher, is, yes, somewhat rushed.
 It seems things were left hanging in order to get to the next episode, the final episode.
 Yet together, this show and the last one (Bon Voyage) do justice to what we all wanted to see - a final resolution between these two.

 And we get it!
 Now you have to use some imagination, which is difficult for some who want to see everything spelled out.
 But I feel secure in knowing that they very likely did marry and live happily ever after.
 Both were faced with the loss every parent faces - their kids growing up and moving on.
 Given the alternatives of future life in their small town, it is only natural that they likely gravitated towards each other.
 Everything written to date, in my humble opinion, points towards such an ending, even though we never get to see it.

 Imagination is a wonderful thing and so thank you Amy for leaving us to dream a bit about the futures of the characters in Gilmore Girls.
 Special thank you to Lauren Graham for her upbeat and often alluring portrayal of the single mom.
 How in the world Luke took so long to avoid colliding with this beautiful woman is beyond me?

-Although Russ Meyer made this movie in a hurry to make some fast money, he
+Although Russ Meyer made this movie in a hurry to make some fast money,

-introduces the "girls"!
+announcer who introduces the "girls"!